Last update: April 2021

 9. What rights do I have as a data subject?

-As a data subject you have the right to access pursuant to Art.
-15 GDPR, the right to rectification pursuant to Art.
-16 GDPR, the right to erasure pursuant to Art.
-GDPR, the right to restriction of processing pursuant to Art.
-18 GDPR and the right to data portability according to Art.
-20 GDPR.
-With respect to the right to access and the right to erasure, the limitations set forth in Sections 34 and 35 BDSG apply.
-You also have the right to lodge a complaint with a responsible data protection supervisory authority (Art.
-77 in conjunction with Section 19 BDSG).
+As a data subject you have the right to access pursuant to Article 15 of the GDPR, the right to rectification pursuant to Article 16 of the GDPR, the right to erasure pursuant to Article 17 of the GDPR, the right to restriction of processing pursuant to Article 18 of the GDPR and the right to data portability according to Article 20 of the GDPR.
+With respect to the right to access and the right to erasure, the limitations set forth in Sections 34 and 35 of the BDSG apply.
+You also have the right to lodge a complaint with a responsible data protection supervisory authority (Article 77 of the GDPR in conjunction with Section 19 of the BDSG).

 You also have the right to object under Art.
 21 GDPR.
 You can object to the processing of personal data on the basis of Art.
 6 para.
 1 lit. e or f GDPR at any time without giving reasons.